jalaln06/jalaln06/README.md

 ## Intro
 Hey!

-I'm interested in Quantum Computing(especially QML), LLMs, and Machine Learning on Graphs.
+I'm interested in Tensor Networks, LLMs, and Computational Neuroscience.

-I'm currently working on research in [Using KG with LLMS](https://github.com/ElkinStas/KG_and_LLM)

-I'm in the process of learning more about Quantum Computation.

-I'd love to participate in any projects working with QC and QML.

 I'm always open to collaborations.
 You can reach me by email: jalal0601@proton.me